niyatibalu/niyatibalu/README.md

 Hi, I’m Niyati! 💁🏻‍♀️
- I'm an ambitious and sincere learner with a strong passion for technology 🌐 A python beginner learning Tkinter, Pandas, Pyaudio, and more 🤖 I'm a talented dancer and singer 💃🏻🎶
+ An ambitious learner with a strong passion for technology 🌐 Python enthusiast creating innovative projects 🤖 Dance and Vocal aficianado💃🏻🎶
  Reach out to me on @niyati-balu at LinkedIn